-Northwest of Delhi, the states of Haryana and Punjab were carved from the Indian half of Punjab in the aftermath of Partition.
-Since then, Punjab has gone from strength to strength as the homeland of India’s Sikh community, while Haryana has emerged as a dynamic hub for business and industry.
+The neighbouring states of Punjab and Haryana were carved from the Indian half of Punjab province in the aftermath of Partition in 1947.
+Since then, Punjab has grown from strength to strength as the homeland of India’s fabulously welcoming Sikh community, while Haryana has emerged as a dynamic hub for business and industry.
 Both share the same capital city, Chandigarh, which is geographically seated between the two states.

-Studded with gleaming gurdwaras (Sikh temples) – including the famous Golden Temple at Amritsar – Punjab has become an essential stop on the traveller circuit.
-Haryana is more of a touristic mystery, best known for its modernist capital, Chandigarh, brainchild of Swiss architect Le Corbusier.
-The hinterland around these two hubs is dotted with fascinating, rarely visited towns that tell a story of battling empires and playboy maharajas, while some of India’s most alluring abandoned forts hide among their dusty bazaars.
+Studded with gleaming gurdwaras (Sikh temples) – including the overwhelming Golden Temple in Amritsar – Punjab has become a popular stop on the traveller circuit.
+Haryana, on the other hand, is more of a touristic mystery.
+The hinterland around the two states is dotted with fascinating, rarely visited historical towns that tell tales of battling empires and playboy maharajas, while some of India’s most alluring abandoned forts hide among their dusty bazaars.